Keats/rust-cli-template/README.md

 # rust-cli-template

-A template to get started with writing cross-platforms CLI applications.
+A template to get started with writing cross-platforms CLI applications hosted on GitHub.

+## Features

+- CLI app setup
+- CI setup
+- Cross-platform binary release via [trust](https://github.com/japaric/trust)
+- Completion scripts setup
+- Various repo housekeeping: changelog, editorconfig etc

 ## Pre-requisites

-The project needs to be hosted on GitHub to allow the publication of binaries.
-If you want to automatically publish binaries when pushing a Git version, you will need to do the following first.
+If you want to enable the publication of binaroes, you will need to do the following first.

 ### Get a GitHub token
 Go to https://github.com/settings/tokens/new and create a `public_repo` token.